 Large image attachments (over 3MB) and videos cannot be included in the application.
 Instead, we recommend saving such items on, for example, your own home page and attaching the website address of the home page to the application.
 Applications or appendices submitted by other means than through the Online Application Service will not be considered when processing the applications.

 After submitting the application, make sure that the status of the application in the service is “sent”.
-Having been submitted, the application can be withdrawn using the "application management" function.
+Having been submitted, the application can be withdrawn using the application management function.
 No other changes can be made to the submitted application.

 Grant reporting and commitment